 The import and conversion of existing DataStage Jobs is paramount to the direction for DataStage as a Service.
 Our intention is to allow for the 20+ years of DataStage Parallel Job development to be seamlessly brought forward.
-As part of this commitment, the beta experience will offer a preview into our new, integrated import experience.
+As part of this commitment, the DataStage experience offers a preview into the integrated import experience.

 Kicking off an import

-Invoking the new import service is simple and can be accessed from the new DataStage flow action.
+Invoking the import service is simple and can be accessed from the DataStage flow action.
 Once invoked, navigate to the ISX File Import tab.

 DataStage job as seen in the DataStage Windows Designer Client: